 Why is NASA shutting down the Hubble Telescope?
 Or in other words, why aren't they going to send people up to the Hubble Telescope anymore?

-This page was last updated by Matt Hankins on July 18, 2015.
+This page was last updated by Christopher Rooney on April 18, 2019.